Madhogarh, Haryana

 Madhogarh is a village in Mahendragarh district, Haryana, India.
 It is located at the foot of Madhogarh Hill of Aravalli Mountain Range.
 Madhogarh Fort is on top of the hill.

 Location

-It is located 13 km from Mahendragarh city on Mahendragarh-Satnali road, 35 km from the district headquarters at Narnaul and 326 km from the state capital, Chandigarh.
+The village is located 13 km from Mahendragarh city and 35 km from the district headquarters at Narnaul and 326 km from the state capital, Chandigarh.
+It also lies on the Mahendragarh-Satnali road.